min2ha/ukwa-site/content/target/51459/index.en.md

   "subject": "Brexit"
 }

-# Honourable Society of the Middle Temple, The: Brexit

 These links provide members with a guide to relevant information regarding the UK’s referendum and Brexit from various sources.